 Ingredient notes and substitutions

-Extra firm tofu or super firm - The recipe calls for extra-firm tofu, but firm tofu can be used.
-It will be softer than extra firm.
+Extra firm tofu or super firm - The tofu bowls work best with extra-firm tofu or super firm tofu.
 If your tofu comes vacuum-packed and there’s barely any liquid to drain, you can probably skip the pressing (ex. super firm tofu).
+Both types of tofu will need to be patted with paper towels or a clean kitchen towel to remove excess moisture.

 Maple syrup - Agave syrup can also be used.

-Flake nutritional yeast - There is no substitution for nooch, but if you don't like it or don't have it on hand it can be skipped.
+Flake nutritional yeast - There is no substitution for nutritional yeast.
+If you don't like it or don't have it on hand, try cornstarch to give the tofu a crispy coating.

 Natural peanut butter - I use natural peanut butter, the kind that’s just peanuts and maybe salt.
 It will have natural oil separation, stir it back into the peanut butter before measuring.
-If you substitute with regular peanut butter that has sweetener and oil it may alter the taste and texture of the peanut sauce.
+If you substitute with regular peanut butter that has sweetener and oil, it may alter the taste and texture of the peanut sauce.
+If you substitute with peanut butter that has been sweetened, reduce the maple syrup in the sauce, taste, and add more maple syrup if needed.

 Fresh lime juice - This can be substituted with rice vinegar.

-Freshly grated ginger - Personal preference, fresh ginger tastes best but if you’re out, skip it or try ⅛ teaspoon of ground ginger.
+Freshly grated ginger - My personal preference, fresh ginger tastes best.
+If you’re out, skip it, or try ⅛ teaspoon of ground ginger.

 Crushed red pepper - Skip it if you don't like spicy food, or add more if you want a little more heat.